Armenian liberation struggle (1722–1730): Background

-Rebellion
+Rebellion in Syunik

 Against Muslim tribes and the Safavids

 Davit Bek made Shinuhayr his first base of operations and began repairing its fortress.
 A number of Syunik meliks and other local leaders came to declare their readiness to follow him.
 Among these were Melik Toros of Chavndur, the tanuters (mayors or village headmen) of Goghtn and Julfa, the yuzbashis (Note: A Turkic title literally meaning 'centurion' held by the subordinates of some meliks; the Armenian equivalent is haryurapet.)
 Pap and Pali, and Mkhitar Sparapet.
 A little later, he was joined by Melik Parsadan of Halidzor and Ter Avetis.
 Davit Bek assembled a force of 2000 warriors and turned them into a disciplined army.
 Father Hovakim of Tatev Monastery declared the full support of the Armenian clergy for Davit Bek.
 With the support of the local peasants and the meliks, he managed to defend the Armenian-inhabited areas from the Muslim tribes.
 Davit Bek's first military actions were directed against the Turkic and Kurdish tribes.
 He first defeated the Karachorlu and Javanshir groups.
 On a plateau called Uchtapa, he reportedly defeated thousands of Javanshir tribesman with a force of 400.
 His victories brought more and more Armenians to his ranks.

 Davit Bek also fought against those Armenian meliks who opposed the rebellion.
 Among these were Melik Baghir of Tatev, who converted to Islam, and Frangul of Yeritsvank and others.
 Davit killed Baghir after a two-day battle and distributed his property.
 After this victory, Davit Bek made Tatev his new center.
 Davit instituted strict discipline among his troops, harshly punishing disobedience and misconduct.
 For panic-mongering and cowardice, he put his friend Pap to death, and had his lieutenants Ter Avetis and Mkhitar Sparapet briefly imprisoned.

 Having established order and a strong military force in Syunik, Davit Bek began campaigning against the local khans (formally Safavid governors, but largely independent with the collapse of central authority) and other Muslim lords of varying sizes, who joined forces against Davit Bek.
 Tahmasp II, the Safavid king based in Qazvin, sent some troops against Davit.
 Davit Bek's first great victory came at the battle of Chavndur, where the Armenian rebels defeated the combined forces of the khanates of Bargushat and Karadagh.
 Another notable victory was the conquest of the powerful fortress of Zeyva by Mkhitar Sparapet and Ter Avetis.
 On 29 March 1724, Davit Bek besieged the strategically important fortress of Vorotnaberd and captured it after four days of fierce fighting.
-In May 1724, a force of 2,000 Armenian fighters from Karabagh commanded by Avan Yuzbashi and Ivan Karapet (an Armenian representative of Peter the Great) joined Davit Bek's forces.
+In May 1724, a force of 2,000 Armenian fighters from Karabakh commanded by Avan Yuzbashi and Ivan Karapet (an Armenian representative of Peter the Great) joined Davit Bek's forces.
 The last battles between the Armenian rebels and the Persians took place in 1725 at Goghtn and Meghri.
 Thousands of Persians were killed and fled southward across the Aras River.